ibm-cloud-docs/FileStorage/working-with-snapshots.md

 ## Changing the amount of Snapshot space for a volume

 You might need to add snapshot space to a volume that didn't previously have any or might require extra snapshot space.
 You can add 5 - 4,000 GB depending on your needs.

-**Note**: Snapshot space can be increased only.
+Snapshot space can be increased only.
 It can't be reduced.
 You can select a smaller amount of space until you determine how much space you actually need.
 Remember, automated, and manual snapshots share the space.
+{:important}

 Snapshot space is changed through **Storage** > **{{site.data.keyword.filestorage_short}}**.